liuyuue/BioRNN_WCST/README.md

 ## Accessing the pre-trained networks
 To start, download the pre-trained networks and pre-processed data from https://drive.google.com/drive/folders/17LqvmcBynX0a4OtUgnkODGJKK_JFRB2Q?usp=drive_link.
 ## Run the analyses
-Then, run the corresponding Jupyter notebook to reproduce the figures in the manuscript.
+Then, run the corresponding Jupyter notebook to reproduce the figures in the paper.
 # Software version
 This code has been tested on Python 3.10.8 and Pytorch 1.13.1
 # License information